What Is Dark Chocolate?

-Here are a few other ideas for incorporating small servings of dark chocolate into your diet:
+Here are a few other ideas for adding small servings of dark chocolate to your diet:

-- Serve a few small squares of dark chocolate with fresh fruit for a simple dessert.
+- Serve a few small squares with fresh fruit.

-- Stir some melted dark chocolate into a warm bowl of oatmeal.
+- Stir some melted dark chocolate into your morning oatmeal.

-- Add a tablespoon or two of dark chocolate to a frozen banana, and blend them together to create a tasty no-dairy substitute for chocolate ice cream.
+- Add 1 or 2 tablespoons of dark chocolate and a frozen banana to your blender and whip up a nondairy substitute for chocolate ice cream.

 Even though dark chocolate has a lot of possible health benefits, you still might want other options.
 Here are a few.